Final Project

 Learning Objectives

-This project is an opportunity to identify and deeply explore a question or problem of your choosing, using machine learning tools.
+This is an opportunity to creatively deploy machine learning in an application area of interest to you.
+The focus of your project should be a clearly defined problem with a clearly identified (hypothetical) stakeholder - a person or group who would genuinely care about that problem.
 A central component of your project must be a machine learning methodology.
 It does not have to be one that we’ve explicitly discussed in class as you’re welcome to use the project as an opportunity to learn new topics, although there should be a supervised learning component to your project.
 The objectives of this project are to…

-1. Develop deeper competency in applying machine learning methods in practical applications
+1. Develop deeper competency in applying machine learning methods for practical applications

 3. Increase your experience with collaborative data science workflows